ramuDotZip/SurgeSynthwavePatches/README.md

 A simple but versatile synth pluck sound.

 **Considerable Cutting Implement**
-I was running out of ways to say "supersaw", and well, this one isn't exactly super, but it is considerable.
+I was running out of ways to say "supersaw", and well, this one is rather considerable.
+Out of all the supersaws I've made, this is certainly one of them.
 It's quite similar to GarageBand's "Anthemic Lead" in that it's polyphonic and has a sidechain-like ramp, making it good for playing chords.
-For better usage as a lead instrument, though, set it to monophonic instead.
+For better usage as a lead instrument, you can set it to monophonic instead.
+Besides the macros, you can also change the timbre with the Waveshaper Drive or by changing the mix of oscillators 1, 2, and 3.
+The shape of the ramp can be changed with S-LFO 1 Deform, with lower values increasing more slowly and steadily, and higher values having a sharper transition.
+And lastly, I wasn't able to route this anywhere nice, but if you want to change the inflection point of the ramp curve (sort of like the duty cycle) then you can open the formula editor and change the value of the "inflection" variable.

 **Contrabrass**
 A brass stab that can be used as a bass or a lead.
 Some other useful parameters not included in the macros: